atmshop/authy-wordpress/README.md

-# Authy Wordpress Plugin
+# Authy WordPress Plugin

 Add [Authy](http://www.authy.com) two-factor authentication to WordPress.

-With Authy you can control all aspects of Two Factor Authentication for your Wordpress Blog.
+With Authy you can control all aspects of Two Factor Authentication for your WordPress Blog.

-Tested from Wordpress version 3.0 to 3.5
+Tested from WordPress version 3.0 to 3.5

 ## Installation